olexandr-konovalov/scscp-demo/README.md

 5. Update the line setting up `SCSCPservers` in `parsearch.g` making port numbers in the list `[ 26101 ..
 26102 ]` matching those in `gapfarm.sh`.

+6. Call `./gapfarm.sh` to start the "farm" of GAP SCSCP servers.

-6. Start GAP with `gap avgord.g parsearch.g`
+7. Start GAP with `gap avgord.g parsearch.g`

-7. You should be able to call `ParSearchForGroupExamples` which takes four
+8. You should be able to call `ParSearchForGroupExamples` which takes four
 arguments: the order to check, the number of the first and the last group and the chunksize, for example: